wkliao/readthedocs/darshan-runtime/doc/darshan-runtime.rst

 module.
 This module can be selectively enabled at runtime to provide high-fidelity traces of an application's I/O workload, as opposed to the coarse-grained I/O summary data that Darshan has traditionally provided.
 Currently, DxT only traces at the POSIX and MPI-IO layers.
-Initial link:DXT-overhead.pdf[performance results] demonstrate the low overhead of DxT tracing, offering comparable performance to Darshan's traditional coarse-grained instrumentation methods.
+Initial `performance results <./DXT-overhead.pdf>`_ demonstrate the low overhead of DxT tracing, offering comparable performance to Darshan's traditional coarse-grained instrumentation methods.